lupidan/apple-signin-unity/README.md

 This should be the **first thing to try** when the user first runs the application.

-If the user has previously authorized the app to login with Apple, this will open a native dialog to re-confirm the login, and obtain an Apple User ID.

-If the credentials were never given, or they were revoked, the Quick login will fail.
+A Quick login will perform a check for existing Apple ID credentials, specially useful if a user reinstalls your app.
+If the user has previously authorized the app to login with Apple, this will open a native dialog to re-confirm the login, and obtain an Apple User ID. **If the credentials were never given, or they were revoked, the Quick login will fail**.

 ![Frameworks detail](./Img/QuickLogin.png)